bhyvex/shinkenlab.io/content/course-2-webui.md

   * `host` : the address to listen, 0.0.0.0 mans all interfaces
   * `port` : port to listen.
 As this is launched by the `shinken` user you can't put 0 there sorry
   * `auth_secret` : private key to build cookie.
 MUST be changed :)
-  * `allow_html_output` : by default the webui strip all HTML from the outputs, if you want to put colors or things like this in your outputs, just enable it.
-But beware of the security risks! (javascript)
+  * `allow_html_output` : by default the webui allow HTML from the outputs, if you fear security risks from there, just disable it.
-  * `max_output_length` : by default outputs are limited to 100 characters
+  * `max_output_length` : by default outputs are limited to 1024 characters
   * `manage_acl` : should user only see elements that they are contacts of? :)
   * `play_sound` : try to guess what it is :)
   * `login_text` : little text that is shown above the login prompt